Castel Sant’Angelo tickets

 The Prisons

-This castle has served many purposes in its long history, and one of them being the local jail.
+This castle has served many purposes in its long history, including the local jail.

-Prisoners sent to the guillotine or being burnt on the stake was a regular occurrence at Castel Sant’Angelo.
+Prisoners sent to the guillotine or being burnt at the stake were a regular occurrence at Castel Sant’Angelo.

 During your visit, you can see the prison cells.